serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 2 - Convolutional Neural Networks (CNN)/2-coding-a-cnn.md

 ## Overfitting control using _dropout regularisation_

-The motivation for using _dropout_ to control overfitting in CNNS  is largelythe same way as [for ANNs.][dropout-in-anns]
+The motivation for using _dropout_ to control overfitting in CNNS  is largely the same as [for ANNs.][dropout-in-anns]

 Implementation-wise, there are some nuances that only apply to CNNs:
 - In CNNs, dropout is typically used after the pooling layers, but this is a rough heuristic.